Hammond65/Advance-Intelligent-Painter/README.md

 ## Download weights and tokenizer files:

 ### Window
-1. Download `vocab.json` and `merges.txt` from https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5/tree/main/tokenizer and save them in the `data` folder
+1. Download `vocab.json` and `merges.txt` from https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5/tree/main/tokenizer and save them in the `data` folder.
-2. Download `v1-5-pruned-emaonly.ckpt` from https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5/tree/main and save it in the `data` folder
+2. Download `v1-5-pruned-emaonly.ckpt` from https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5/tree/main and save it in the `data` folder.

 ### Linux
 ```